bacdillon/AutomationPlayground/Machine Learning/Simple Linear Regression/Readme.md

 •	How much revenue can be expected when the temperature reaches 30°C?<br>
 •	Does temperature significantly influence sales?<br>
 •	Can future weather forecasts improve inventory planning?<br>
-•	How should staffing levels be adjusted during hot weather?<br>
+•	How should staffing levels be adjusted during hot weather?<br><br>
 Instead of relying on intuition, historical sales data is used to build a predictive machine learning model.

 # Project Objectives